pingcap/docs-cn/FAQ.md

     LANG=en_US.UTF-8 stat tidb_test |awk 'NR==2{print $2}'
     rm -rf tidb_test

-#### Can chrony meet the requirement of time synchronization?
+#### Can I configure chrony to meet the requirement of time synchronization in TiDB?

 Yes.
 Only if you can guarantee the time synchronization of PD machines.
+If you use chrony to configure time synchronization, before you run the `deploy` scripts, set the `enable_ntpd` in the `inventory.ini` configuration file to `False` (`enable_ntpd = False`).

 ### Scale